kintone/cli-kintone/README.md

       --guest-space-id       The ID of guest space
                                       [string] [default: KINTONE_GUEST_SPACE_ID]
       --attachments-dir      Attachment file directory                  [string]
-      --file-path            The path to source file.
+      --file-path            The path to the source file.
                              The file extension should be ".csv"
                                                              [string] [required]
       --encoding             Character encoding